DUNE-DAQ/dal/docs/README.md

 ## Looking Ahead

-There are two major tasks, very much related, which we now face:
+There are three major tasks which we now face:
 * Determining which classes from ATLAS we want to keep, and which to throw out.
 Also, what classes DUNE needs added.
 Input from collaborators will be required.
 * Determining how to best integrate these tools into our pre-existing packages.
+* Getting a GUI editor to make class creation easier than just editing a large XML file.